zhanaofu/MFA-tutorial/README.md

-# Automatic alignment with Montreal aligner
+# Automatic alignment with Montreal Forced Aligner (MFA)

  Forced aligners are softwares that automatically align transcripts to the corresponding audio.
 For linguists, they can save a lot of time spent on annotating recordings.
 [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/introduction.html) is one of the aligners I found that are easy to use and could produce very good results.
-In this tutorial, I'll guide you through the installation and some basic functions of MFA, as well as some tricks and code snippets that might be helpful.
+In this tutorial, I'll guide you through the installation and some basic functions of MFA and share some tricks and code snippets that might be helpful.

 The structure of the tutorial:
 1. Installation